fanpu/blog/courses.md

 Theory**](https://youtube.com/playlist?list=PLm3J0oaFux3b8Gg1DdaJOzYNsaXYLAOKH),
 [Ryan O'Donnell](http://www.cs.cmu.edu/~odonnell/)

+  This was my first graduate theory class, and needless to say I struggled a lot with the homework.
+Interpreting the homework problem was oftentimes a challenge in itself, and there were problems that I was stuck on for days, which at the time was really depressing and led to me questioning my intelligence and aptitude.
+However, in hindsight I grew a lot from this experience, and the euphoria of finally solving something that you have been struggling with for ages is indescribable.
+I gained a lot more confidence in my mathematical abilities, and became better in engaging in long periods of deep thought about a problem.

   Recordings from a past offering of the course can be found on this [Youtube playlist](https://youtube.com/playlist?list=PLm3J0oaFux3b8Gg1DdaJOzYNsaXYLAOKH).

 - &#10084;&#65039; 21-301 [**Combinatorics**](https://www.math.cmu.edu/~jmackey/math301/syll.html),
 [John Mackey](https://scholar.google.com/citations?user=uOCVq1cAAAAJ&hl=en)

+  I loved 15-151 (Concepts in Mathematics) and after that class I swore that if Mackey ever taught another class, I will take it for sure.
+Mackey is just as great and fun in Combinatorics as he was in Concepts.
+The homework is challenging, and the exams even more so.
+After the first midterm (where the variance was really high) he explained that he had to make the course challenging because there were many people who already came in with a lot of math competition background, the bulk of which involves combinatorics, and he did not want them to be bored.
+Unfortunately I did not have such a background and struggled with solving all the problems during the stressful time-crunch of the 50 minute midterm (I can't really think creatively when I am stressed), and this class ended up being the only B that I got in my undergraduate career (all others A).
+That said, I don't really care about my GPA and my main goal is to optimize for learning, so I am still very glad I took this class.
+  Not having a 4.0 also ironically gave me more courage to take a more challenging course schedule in the future, as I no longer had to worry about losing my perfect GPA.

 - &#10084;&#65039; 85-102 **Introduction to Psychology**, Kody Manke

+  My view of psychology was pretty misguided (think Sigmund Freud, Carl Jung) before coming into this class, and it ended up being one of my favorite geneds.
+  Kody is a very energetic and fun lecturer, and the class helped to open my eyes to many social phenomenom that I encounter in daily life, such as stereotype threat and priming.

 - 10-701 [**Introduction to Machine
 Learning**](https://www.cs.cmu.edu/~aarti/Class/10701_Spring21/index.html),